department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

 - Identify any new design system components needed or changes to current components:
   - If the team decides we want to include integrated payments, we anticipate creating a new action sheet/menu component within the app.
 This component would initially not be part of the design system library, though it may be integrated into it later if successful and approved by VA UX standards.
 No other components are expected.
 - **Does this update change shared code?**
+  - No, this feature will add new screens and components specific to debt/copayment functionality without modifying existing shared code or components.
 - Describe any product analytics being gathered:
   - Page view events (overpayment & copayment debt screens)
   - Interaction events for external payment links (pay.va.gov & pay.gov)